ljpatrick/marxpaint/magic/docs/en/README.txt

            below.)

          * SDL_Surface * canvas
-           The current Tux Paint drawing canvas.
+           The current Marx Paint drawing canvas.
 Your magical effects should end up here!

          * SDL_Rect * update_rect
-           A pointer to an SDL 'rectangle' structure that you use to tell Tux Paint what part of the canvas has been updated.
+           A pointer to an SDL 'rectangle' structure that you use to tell Marx Paint what part of the canvas has been updated.
 If your effect affects a 32x32 area centered around the mouse pointer, you would fill the SDL_Rect as follows: